Manhattan Project & Beyond

 Peaceful Uses of Nuclear Weapons

 In 1957, the Plowshare Program was established to investigate the peaceful uses of nuclear weapons.
 From 1961-1973, 27 tests involving 35 nuclear detonations were conducted in New Mexico, Nevada, and Colorado.
-The purpose of the tests was to look at uses such as excavation of canals and harbors, creation of underground cavities for water and waste storage, flood control by creating dams and reservoirs, cap oil or gas leaks, opening rock formations for oil and gas production access, and creating thermal power sources.
+The purpose of the tests was to look at uses such as excavation of canals and harbors, the creation of underground cavities for water and waste storage, flood control by creating dams and reservoirs, cap oil or gas leaks, opening rock formations for oil and gas production access, and creating thermal power sources.
 Pressure from environmental groups and economic realities resulted in the program being dissolved in 1975.

 The threat of nuclear war continues today even with various treaties in place.
 While many countries have reduced their production, many, including the U.S. have a large stockpile of nuclear weapons at their disposal if ever needed.